Ryan-Ray-Martin/vae/README.md

 The repository is organized as follows:

 - `vae.py`: Python script containing the VAE model implementation and the main program.
-- `README.md`: This file, providing information about the repository.
-- `medium_article.md`: Markdown file containing the content of the Medium article "Understanding Autoencoders".

 ## License